ker0olos/might-cli/README.md

 End-to-end testing can be complicated and can be overwhelming; especially if you want to start testing a huge app, that would take a lot of time and afford, and will probably cause you a few headaches.

-## Our Solution
+## The Solution

 A no-code (almost zero-config) method to perform end-to-end tests, handling most of the mess in the background.

-Eventually, we'll add a drop-and-drag GUI to set-up and manage all of your tests from, but for the time being, we only have the command-line interface.
+we're working on a drop-and-drag GUI to set-up and manage all of your tests from, but for the time being, we only have the command-line interface.

 ## Installation
 `
 npm install --save-dev might-cli`

 ## Usage

+*if you want to use might with code instead, check [might-core](https://github.com/ItsKerolos/might-core), it's the code that's powering this package.*

 `npx might`